hda-technical/dancebooks/transcriptions/[1706, uk] Raoul-Auger Feuillet - Orchesography or The Art of Dancing.md

 The Position which has springing Marks on it, shews from whence the Spring is to be made, and that which has no springing Marks on it, only denotes in what Position to fall, as may be seen by the foregoing Tables.

-### Of Positions that shift or change from one place to another.
+### Of Positions that shift or change from one place to another

 Positions may also change in springing from one place to another, as in springing forwards, backwards, or sideways.
 This is explain'd by two Lines of Communication, that go from the Position on which the springing Marks are plac'd, to that where there are none: Which Lines denote the Extension of the Spring, and of which side it must fall.

 Positions may also change in springing, by two Steps being ty'd together at the Heads; which shews, that they must move both at the same time.

-### Of the Changing of waving Positions.
+### Of the Changing of waving Positions

 The Changing of waving Positions, is the same with the Change of springing Positions, excepting, that instead of springing Marks, you must use waving Marks.